-- Ask students if they have ever heard their parents or grandparents say that things were less expensive when they were young.
-Discuss why they think prices were lower in the past, and help them to understand the concept of inflation (see Key Learnings and Vocabulary, above).
+- 1. Ask students if they have ever heard their parents or grandparents say that things were less expensive when they were young.
+Discuss why they think prices were lower in the past, and guide them to understand the concept of inflation (see Key Learnings, above).
 (10 minutes) - 2.
-Have students read the Money and Inflation lesson A Place of My Own.
-Explain that owning a home is a long-term commitment and that most people have to save for a deposit and borrow money to finance a home purchase by taking out a mortgage.
-Emphasise that you must consider the effects of inflation when you formulate a longer-term goal like buying a home, since the cost goes up over time.
-Help students to understand how inflation is calculated.
+Have students read the Money and Inflation lesson, A Place of My Own.
+Explain that owning a home is a long-term commitment and that most people have to save for a down payment and borrow money to finance a home purchase by taking out a mortgage.
+Emphasize that you must consider the effects of inflation when you formulate longer-term goals like buying a home, since the cost goes up over time.
+Guide students in understanding how inflation is calculated.
 (20 minutes) - 3.
 Complete the When Prices Rise activity sheet.
-If students haven't learned how to calculate with percentages/decimals yet or need additional support, complete it as a class or let students use calculators.
+If students haven't learned how to calculate with percentages/decimals yet or need additional instruction, complete it as a class or let students use calculators.
 (10 minutes) - 4.
-Complete the activity sheet The Rising Cost of Leaving Home, in which students learn about the effect inflation has had on tuition fees over the years.
-Students estimate what tuition fees will be when they're ready to go to university.
-As an optional task, students research fees at a university they would like to attend and project what those fees will be when they are ready to go there.
-(10 minutes) - 5.
+Complete the activity sheet The Higher Cost of Higher Education, in which students learn about the effect inflation has had on tuition costs through the years.
+Students estimate what tuition costs will be when they're ready to attend college.
+As an optional extension, students research costs at a college they would like to attend and project what those costs will be when they are ready to attend. - 5.
 Give the Money and Inflation assessment either in class or as homework.
 (10 minutes)

 Once you accumulate some savings, you need to decide where to invest the money to help it grow.
-In this section, in light of what students have learned about inflation and what is ahead on their timeline, they will learn about asset allocation strategies to grow their assets.
-Students will learn: the difference between asset classes like cash (bank accounts), bonds and shares; that different asset classes have different levels of risk while exploring their attitude to investment risk; and why they need to consider their financial timeline when they make investment choices.
+In this section, in light of what students have learned about inflation and what is ahead on their time horizon, they will learn about asset allocation strategies to grow their assets.
+In addition, students will learn the differences between asset classes like cash (bank accounts), bonds, and stocks: that different asset classes have different levels of risk (and that investors have different tolerances for investment risk); and why they need to consider their financial time horizon when they make investment